scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 Grouping functionality this way has a few advantages:

 - It associates functionality with data and makes it easier to find for programmers (and the compiler).
-- It creates a namespace and for instance let's use `price` as a method name without having to rely on overloading.
+- It creates a namespace and for instance lets us use `price` as a method name without having to rely on overloading.
 - The implementation of `Topping.price` can access enumeration values like `Cheese` without having to import them.

 However, there are also a few tradeoffs that should be considered: